 10. Experience the traditional Laos massage in Vientiane

 Spending some time in a spa in Vientiane is one of the things you should put on your ‘to-do’ list when visiting Laos capital.

-You can opt for some luxurious treatment in one of Vientiane’s high-class hotels or try your luck with cheaper experiences in standalone spa salons.
+You can opt for some luxurious treatment in one of Vientiane’s high-class hotels (such as Crowne Plaza Vientiane) or try your luck with cheaper experiences in standalone spa salons.

 If you are looking for a happy ending massage in Vientiane, know that any sexual contact between foreigners and Lao nationals is illegal!
 If you still want to risk going to prison and paying fines (which is certainly not the best “happy ending”), you can find the points of pleasure in Vientiane’s Red Light District, around the Kamphengmeuang Road.

 For those of you who cannot imagine staying in Laos without some proper stretching, there are a few interesting places in Vientiane where you can train yoga.
 Vientiane Yoga Studio and Nomad Yoga & Detox are the two most centrally located establishments.

 For a more active stretching exercise, you can check the aerobic dance classes on the Mekong Promenade.
 For less than a dollar, you can join the morning or evening class with Thai pop as a musical background.

 At the end of the week, you will want to find some peace and quietness.
 Every Saturday, at 3 pm, novice monks at Wat Sok Pa Luang will readily exchange some knowledge on meditation for a conversation in English.

 Vientiane Night Market stretches through the Chao Anouvong Park, along the Mekong Riverfront.